datacite/schema-docs/docs/appendices/appendix_2.rst

 * Addition of new optional subproperties for polygon

   * :ref:`18.4.2`
-* Addition of new dateType “Other”
+* Addition of new :doc:`/appendices/appendix_1/dateType` “Other”
 * Addition of new subproperty for :ref:`8`

   * :ref:`8.b`
 * Addition of a new resourceType :ref:`DataPaper`
-* Addition of three new relationType pairs:
+* Addition of three new :doc:`/appendices/appendix_1/relationType` pairs:

   * :ref:`IsDescribedBy` and :ref:`Describes`
   * :ref:`HasVersion` and :ref:`IsVersionOf`